Android emulators have gained traction in recent times. The extra push came from the rise in popularity of games like PUBG Mobile on PC.

 The thing to be noted here is that the emulator version is comparatively older than the one offered on the official site.

-Although it is understood that developers of the emulator need to earn money.
-However, installing unwanted softwares without lucid setup instructions will only drive people away in the long run.
+Look, we get that developers of the emulator need to earn money.
+However, installing unwanted software without clear setup instructions and consent for installing unwanted apps will only drive people away in the long run.

 We Scanned Nox to find out if it is safe